Fun and easy abstract expressionism art project for kids

 - Encourage kids to experiment, but also drop the paint in the white areas on the paper.

 - It is okay if students blow the paint off of the paper (hence why you may want to cover your tables).
 The abstract paintings that do this tend to be more successful.

 - My 4-year-old discovered that if they drop two colors in the same spot, they got a really neat design with overlapping and mixing colors.

 Remind children to take breaks from blowing.
 We never want anyone passing out from being too into their painting.

 These abstract expressionist paintings look amazing displayed individually at your home.

 Most Importantly: Have FUN creating ART with your children!

-Sometimes young children can struggle creating artworks that they are proud of.
+Sometimes young children can struggle to create artworks that they are proud of.
 However, this is such a fun, easy and exciting art project for kids.
-All children will want to show off their Jackson Pollock inspired abstract paintings.
+All children will want to show off their Jackson Pollock-inspired abstract paintings.

 Anytime I have done this fun watercolor project, kids of all different ages and abilities have loved it!
 I am always so happy that they felt proud of what they had created.
 Here is another easy art project for kids that will help any young student artist feel successful.